 We called claiming to have a problem with the partition recovery aspect of the hard drive (an issue we were able to reproduce a few times unintentionally first), and it took about three minutes and two menus before we were connected to a live representative.

-The representative understood the problem we were having immediately, and seemed to have an answer at the ready without even needing to look up a solution path in his system.
-An email inquiry about the same problem was answered in just short of 18 hours, which is just around an average result in our book.
+The representative understood the problem we were having immediately and seemed to have an answer at the ready without even needing to look up a solution path in his system.
+An email inquiry about the same problem was answered in just short of 18 hours, which is around average for email support.

-Stellar Phoenix Windows Data Recovery Professional v7 is a solid option for anyone who has accidentally deleted important files off a hard drive, but may not be thorough enough for anyone who’s trying to recover after a deep format.
+Stellar Data Recovery Windows Professional V10.0.0 is a solid option for someone who has accidentally deleted important files off a hard drive.
+But it may not be thorough enough if you’re trying to recover after a deep format.

-The quick scan options was speedy and efficient for both HDD and SSD scans, and didn’t take up a whole host of resources while the process was under way.
-The company’s technical support options were top notch, and for $99 flat you get a lot of features compared to the competition.
+The quick scan option was speedy and efficient for both HDD and SSD scans, and didn’t take up a whole lot of resources while the process was underway.
+The company’s technical support options were top notch, and for $79.99 flat you get lots of features as compared to the competition.

-If you’re looking for a good starter data recovery option that can offer unique bonuses like Live File Previews and user friendly interface elements, then Stellar Phoenix Windows Data Recovery Professional v7 may be the right pick for you!
+If you’re looking for a good starter data recovery option that can offer unique bonuses like Live File Previews and user-friendly interface elements, then Stellar Data Recovery Windows Professional 10.1.0.0 may be the right pick for you!